SofaDefrost/SoftRobots/docs/sofapython3/tutorials/CableGripper/cablegripper-tuto.md

 ## Step 6: Putting everything in a single simulation.

-Open the *'cablegripper.pyscn'* and add the Cube, the Floor and the Gripper which should resuts in something similar to:
+Open the *'cablegripper.py'* and add the Cube, the Floor and the Gripper which should resuts in something similar to:
 <div>
 ```python
 from stlib.scene import ..autolink::STLIB::MainHeader, ..autolink::STLIB::ContactHeader